jordanofoster/ntu-obsidian-notes/ITEC20231 - Network Design & Admin/Lecture 23 - Taking the Network Outside of the Workplace.md

 ![[Pasted image 20220331212544.png]]

 EFS does not defend against those who can demand or otherwise forcibly extract encryptions keys, such as the government.
 Therefore, further methods might be necessary for foreign spies, criminal organisations and the paranoid, such as [deniable encryption.](https://en.wikipedia.org/wiki/Deniable_encryption)

+## Web Access to Corporate Services
+By definition, these provide access from anywhere - meaning extremely insecure machines in internet cafes.
+Even VPN use can be unsafe here, as keyloggers may be present.
+Thus, you need to educate users against their use.

+Besides this, web servers should be hidden behind reverse application proxies, and in DMZs bastion hosts should be used.

+## Virtual Private Networks
+VPNs must authenticate an end user, and assign their remote node an IP address routable on the local network.
+This effectively means that the end user machine is now a member of 2 networks, effectively connecting their ISP to your corporate network.

+Client VPN software changes the default gateway for that machine to be one on your VPN server, so even internet traffic gets routed via it.
+There are choices for dealing with it, however (assuming use of the VPN over the internet, rather than trusted infrastructure).

+VPNs need to have technologies in place to ensure *all* aspects of security, such as:
+- Firewalls
+- Encryption
+- IPSec (or another secure traffic protocol)
+- AAA Server
+	- Authentication (who you are)
+	- Authorisation (what you are allowed to do)
+	- Accounting (what you actually do)

+Because of the risks associated with "arbitrary" clients, some vendors support quarantining of these machines, allowing them to be inspected for software such as a firewall, virus scanner, service packs, etc. before allowing the session to continue.
+NTU does this, for example.

+## Recordable Media & Printouts
+If you allow access to SD card/DVD writers, USB drives and printers, data *will* escape.
+The tradeoff is ultimately usability/convenience vs. security.
+Whatever access is provided, auditing should help manage the issue.
+To provide an example, the [Sumitomo case](http://www.computing.co.uk/ctg/analysis/1858212/foiling-thoroughly-modern-bank-heist) had USB keyloggers take account numbers (which were let in by the *security chief*).